Eurazeo (RF) Q1 2025 earnings summary

 Q1 2025 earnings summary

-Q1 2025 saw €944 million in third-party fundraising, a fourfold year-over-year increase, led by strong contributions from Private Equity, Private Debt, and Wealth Solutions, with Wealth Solutions up 90%.
+Q1 2025 saw €944 million in third-party fundraising, a fourfold year-over-year increase, led by private equity and private debt, with strong contributions from institutional LPs and Wealth Solutions.

-Portfolio companies delivered robust growth: Buyout revenues up 7% (excluding WorldStrides), Growth up 14%, and sustainable infrastructure up 20%.
+Portfolio companies delivered robust growth: buyout revenues up 7% (excluding WorldStrides), growth segment up 14%, and sustainable infrastructure up 20%.

 Financial highlights